hirrolot/metalang99/README.md

 The C macro system can be viewed as a tool to extend the language with custom syntactic sugar, to make code closer to a problem domain.
 However, the arsenal it provides is infinitely poor: all we can do is basic copy-pasting of tokens.
 We cannot even operate with control flow, integers, and unbounded sequences, thereby throwing a lot of hypothetically useful metaprograms out of scope.

-This is what Epilepsy tries to fix -- it enriches the standard-confirming (C99/C++11 and onwards) preprocessor with the great variosity of metaprogramming abilities, to make development of both small and complex metaprograms painless.
-For example, consider [datatype99] -- type-safe [algebraic data types] for pure C, which is implemented upon Epilepsy:
+To solve the problem, I have implemented Epilepsy -- a functional programming language executing on any standard-confirming preprocessor (C99/C++11 and onwards).
+Its goal is to make development of both small and complex metaprograms painless. [datatype99] clearly demonstrates the power of Epilepsy:

 [datatype99]: https://github.com/Hirrolot/datatype99
 [algebraic data types]: https://en.wikipedia.org/wiki/Algebraic_data_type